 Pet Insurance 101

 Twinning with our pets is something that brings us closer together.
 Matching sweaters?
 Check.
 Sharing bite-sized pieces of our carrot snack?
 Of course.
-And what if we told you that some medical treatments often considered just for humans are safe for pets and covered by Fetch by The Dodo pet insurance?
+And what if we told you that some medical treatments often considered just for humans are safe for pets and covered by Fetch Pet Insurance?

 Acupuncture, when thin needles are inserted into specific areas of the body to better energy flow and health, is one of those treatments.